In warm weather, fresh chile peppers ferment quite quickly and easily. This 3-day hot relish recipe is made from three kinds of peppers:

 Ingredients

-- 6 fresh jalapeño peppers
+- 6 jalapeño peppers

 - 8 antohi peppers